Punta Gorda, Belize Travel Guide + Best Things to Do

 Go Prepared For a Wet Climate

-December through April is Belize’s “dry season,” but it’s warm and humid every day, and the rainy season gets longer each year.
+December through April is Belize’s “dry season,” but it’s warm and humid every day.
+The rainy season gets longer each year.

-Helpful things to pack include a small travel towel (to wipe sweat from your brow every five minutes), a light and breathable raincoat for hands-free rain protection (you know where I stand on the raincoat vs umbrella debate), and waterproof boots if you plan to go trekking through the jungle.
+Helpful things to pack include a small travel towel (to wipe sweat from your brow every five minutes), a light and breathable raincoat for hands-free rain protection, and waterproof boots if you plan to go trekking through the jungle.

 This image depicts a person kayaking on calm, reflective water surrounded by dense green mangroves in Punta Gorda, Belize.
 The individual paddles a yellow kayak under an overcast sky, creating a serene and immersive experience in nature.
 The scene highlights tranquility and adventure in a lush, aquatic environment.